Estates and Taxes

 Gift Tax

 A gift is any voluntary transfer, either directly or indirectly, to another individual where the donor is not compensated for the full value of the transferred item.
 You must be competent to give the gift.
-It is not considered a gift if it was given under duress.

 You can use gifts while you are alive to reduce your gross or taxable estate.
 In addition to money, gifts can include stocks, bonds, cars, or other assets.
 The amount of the gift is the monetary value or fair market value at the time of the transfer.